19 September: Sharing Experiences and Perspectives from the 2024 EDEN DLE conference: AI futures in Teaching and Learning

 About the course

 Facilitating Online provides a solid foundation for facilitating online events and courses.
 It is registered as a short course at the University of Cape Town (UCT).
-Facilitating Online was developed by the Centre for Innovation in Learning and Teaching (CILT) at UCT and is funded by the Carnegie Corporation of New York as part of its support for the e/merge Africa network.
+Facilitating Online was developed by the Centre for Innovation in Learning and Teaching (CILT) at UCT.
 It is convened by Tony Carr and co-facilitated by facilitators from across Africa.
+The course is run online over 8 weeks.

 We consider applications in the order in which they arrive so earlier applications stand a higher chance of being accepted